Sicily's Best Tour Guides

 English.
 Francesca is the kind of guide familiar with all kinds of fascinating details, and a "go to" expert for highly specialized tours like "winemaking and the

-events in Sicily.
-The depth and breadth of Rosa's knowledge is remarkable, and as she explains the history
+something that brings a very special skill to her work.
+A tour with Liliana is truly a learning experience.
+The depth and breadth of Liliana's knowledge is remarkable, and as she explains the history

 Joan Sheridan (joansheridan@touringmalta.com) has many years of experience as